sourav-bk/Golang/Topic/Microservices&Monolithic.md

 ## Microservices ::

-Microservices architecture is an approach to software development where a large application is structured as a collection of small, independent services, each running in its own process and communicating via lightweight APIs (e.g., REST, gRPC).
+Microservices architecture is an approach to software development where a large application is structured as a collection of small, independent services, each running in its own process and communicating via message brokers or lightweight APIs (e.g., REST, gRPC).
 Each service is focused on a specific business capability, can be developed, deployed, and scaled independently, and often manages its own database.

 ## Monolithic ::